AdrienTorris/awesome-blazor/README.md

 * [Web Apps can’t really do that, can they? - Steve Sanderson](https://www.youtube.com/watch?v=MiLAE6HMr10&feature=youtu.be&t=31m45s) - July 10, 2017 - Web Apps can’t really do that, can they? - Steve Sanderson.

 ## Articles
+* [What is Blazor and what is Razor Components?](https://www.hanselman.com/blog/WhatIsBlazorAndWhatIsRazorComponents.aspx) March 19, 2019 - What is Blazor and what is Razor Components?
 * [Deploying Blazor Apps Using Azure Pipelines](https://chrissainty.com/deploying-blazor-apps-using-azure-pipelines/) March 12, 2019 - Deploying Blazor Apps Using Azure Pipelines.
 * [Blazor 0.9.0 experimental release now available](https://devblogs.microsoft.com/aspnet/blazor-0-9-0-experimental-release-now-available/) March 7, 2019 - Blazor 0.9.0 experimental release now available.
 * [Full Stack C# with Blazor](https://msdn.microsoft.com/magazine/mt833288) March 7, 2019, Full Stack C# with Blazor.